The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 060614.}This GRB, at first glance, seemed to be a classical high luminosity long GRB at moderate redshift \citep{Schaefer060614}.
 It was localized by \emph{Swift} \citep{ParsonsGCN060614}, which slewed immediately to the burst and also discovered the optical afterglow.
 Due to its brightness, it was also detected by \emph{Konus-Wind} \citep{GolenetskiiGCN060614} and \emph{RHESSI}.
 Initial spectroscopy \citep{FugazzaGCN060614} revealed no lines, but a redshift of $z=0.1254\pm0.0005$ was found several days later \citep{PriceGCN060614, DellavalleNature} from host galaxy lines.
-Further observations revealed the absence of a supernova \citep{FynboNature, GalyamNature, DellavalleNature}.
-A chance superposition with the faint, slightly star-forming galaxy \citep{Cobb060614} was ruled out strongly \citep{GalyamNature, GehrelsNature}, leading to the conclusion that this was a temporally clearly long GRB ($\TNT=102$ s) that was not associated with they typical death of a massive star \citep{FynboNature, GalyamNature, DellavalleNature}.
-The observed optical afterglow of GRB 060614 is much brighter than that of any other Type I GRB, and we are able to create a high quality SED stretching from the UV to the NIR, taking data from \cite{FynboNature}, \cite{GalyamNature}, \cite{DellavalleNature}, \cite{Cobb060614}, \cite{Mangano060614}, and \cite{YostDarkROTSE}.
-Our SED results are in agreement with \cite{DellavalleNature}, the amount of dust along the line of sight is low and within the typical range found by K06 and Paper I for Type II GRBs.
+The host has very low mass (typical for Type II GRB hosts) but also a large mean stellar population age (much more typical for Type I GRB hosts, \citealt{LeiblerBerger}).
+Further observations revealed the absence of a SN \citep{FynboNature, GalyamNature, DellavalleNature}.
+A chance superposition with the faint, slightly star-forming galaxy \citep{Cobb060614} was ruled out strongly \citep{GalyamNature, GehrelsNature}, leading to the conclusion that this was a temporally clearly long GRB ($\TNT=102$ s) that was not associated with the typical bright, broad-lined Type Ic SN \citep{FynboNature, GalyamNature, DellavalleNature}.
+The observed optical afterglow of GRB 060614 is much brighter than that of any other Type I GRB, and we are able to create a high quality SED stretching from the UV to the NIR, taking data from \cite{FynboNature}, \cite{GalyamNature}, \cite{DellavalleNature}, \cite{Cobb060614}, \cite{Mangano060614}, \cite{YostDarkROTSE}, and \cite{Xu060505060614}.
+Our SED results are in agreement with \cite{DellavalleNature} and \cite{Xu060505060614}, the amount of dust along the line of sight is low and within the typical range found by K06 and Paper I for Type II GRBs.
 Still, \cite{Mangano060614} find, for SMC dust, an even lower value than we do, $\AV=0.05\pm0.02$.
 As the 2175 {\AA} feature is covered by the \emph{Swift} UVOT filters, we are able to derive a clear preference for SMC dust, as this feature is not visible.
-This is the first low-redshift GRB for which this has been possible in our analysis (cf. K06).
-For SMC dust, we find $\beta=0.41\pm0.09$, $\AV=0.28\pm0.07$ and a very good fit ($\chi^2_{d.o.f.}=0.72$).
-As \cite{DellavalleNature}, we find that the late afterglow \citep[after the rising phase,][]{GalyamNature} can be fit with a broken power law.
+This is the first low-redshift GRB for which this has been possible in our analysis (see K06).
+For SMC dust, we find $\beta=0.41\pm0.09$, $\AV=0.28\pm0.07$ and a very good fit ($\chi^2_{dof}=0.72$).
+We caution that \cite{Xu060505060614} find $p\approx2.5$ from multi-band numerical modeling, which is significantly larger than our value ($p=1.82\pm0.18$, assuming $\nu_{opt}<\nu_c$).
+As \cite{DellavalleNature} and \cite{Xu060505060614}, we find that the late afterglow \citep[after the rising phase,][]{GalyamNature} can be fit with a broken power law.
 Using the precise host magnitude measurements from \cite{DellavalleNature}, we subtract the host galaxy from these data points and merge them with other, host-corrected sets.
 We derive the following light curve parameters: $m_k=20.32\pm0.05$ mag, $\alpha_1=1.05\pm0.04$, $\alpha_2=2.42\pm0.05$, $t_b=1.30\pm0.03$ days, and $n=10$ was fixed \citep[see][for a description of these parameters]{ZKK}.
 Again, this is the only Type I GRB afterglow where such an analysis could be performed.
 This event is discussed in more detail in \kref{Hybrid}.